Suez Canal: Construction (1859–1869)

 The excavation took some 10 years, with forced labour (corvée) being employed until 1864 to dig out the canal.
 Some sources estimate that over 30,000 people were working on the canal at any given period, that more than 1.5 million people from various countries were employed, and that tens of thousands of labourers died, many of them from cholera and similar epidemics.

-Estimates of the number of deaths vary widely with Gamal Abdel Nasser citing 120,000 deaths upon nationalisation of the canal in a 26 July 1956 speech and the company's chief medical officer reporting no higher than 2.49 deaths per thousand in 1866.
+Estimates of the number of deaths vary widely, with Gamal Abdel Nasser citing 120,000 deaths upon nationalisation of the canal in a 26 July 1956 speech and the company's chief medical officer reporting no higher than 2.49 deaths per thousand in 1866.
 Doubling these estimates with a generous assumption of 50,000 working staff per year over 11 years would put a conservative estimate at fewer than 3,000 deaths.
 More closely relying on the limited reported data of the time, the number would be fewer than 1,000.

 Company towns

-From its inauguration, till 1925, the Suez Canal Company built a series of company towns along the canal to serve its operation.
-They included ports and their facilities as well as housing for employees segregated by race or nationality.
+From its inauguration until 1925, the Suez Canal Company built a series of company towns along the canal to serve its operation.
+They included ports and their facilities as well as housing for employees, segregated by race or nationality.
 These were Port Said (1869) and Port Fuad (1925) at the canal's northern entrance by the Mediterranenan, Ismailia (1862) near the middle and north of Lake Timsah, and Port Twefik (1867) at the canal's southern entrance on the Red Sea.